 Audio of selected portions of the program:

-Summit participants were tasked by Attorney General McKenna and the summit co-chairs to identify the critical issues impacting vulnerable adults.
+Summit participants were tasked by the Attorney General's Office and the summit co-chairs to identify the critical issues impacting vulnerable adults.
 By the end of the session, summit participants had established a list of nearly 90 areas of concern — issues that could be addressed by lawmakers, caregivers, advocates and the community at large.
 The full list may be found at http://www.atg.wa.gov/vulnerableadults.aspx.

 At the summit’s conclusion, participants were asked to identify themselves and others as possible contributors to solution-oriented work groups.
-Work groups were subsequently assembled and presented their reports to Attorney General McKenna on May 9, 2008.
+Work groups were subsequently assembled and presented their reports to the Attorney General's Office on May 9, 2008.

-Their final report was released later that year-- and serves as the basis for legislation requested by Attorney General McKenna in the 2009 and 2010 legislative sessions.
+Their final report was released later that year-- and serves as the basis for legislation requested by the Attorney General's Office in the 2009 and 2010 legislative sessions.

 [Back to Top]